-Level I Prerequisites: Academic Reading and Writing Levels of 6; UAS 111, UAS 122, UAS 210 and UAS 222, minimum grade "C" 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; Admission to Construction Supervision program; UAS 210 and UAS 222, minimum grade "C"

-This is the last course of a series for students enrolled in the Construction Supervision certificate and associate degree programs.
-This course introduces students to the various processes used to develop and manage the schedule of a project.
-Additionally, in this course, students will examine various tools used to assist in scheduled development and management.
+In this course, students are introduced to the various processes used to develop and manage the schedule of a project.
+Additionally, students will examine various tools used to assist in schedule development and management.
 Finally, students will explore the desktop scheduling software Microsoft Project.
+Limited to active members of articulated union building trade apprenticeship programs.